RFU Game Regulations & MRAI

 For RFU Regulations click here: Regulations

-[Adult Competitions are covered by Regulation 6, including Appendix 1, 2,3 and 4]
+[Adult Competitions are covered by Regulation 6, including Appendices 1, 2,3 and 4]

 The RFU Regulations and MRAI are published on the RFU and Midlands Region Organising Committee’s (MROC) Websites.